masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 - **Opt-In Data Movement**: While the default stance is privacy, users have the autonomy to opt into moving their data on-chain.
 This movement isn't just a mere transfer; it's executed in a privacy-preserving manner using Masa's zkSBT (Zero-Knowledge Soulbound Token).
 This ensures that even on-chain, the user's data remains private, visible only to entities the user explicitly trusts.

-- **Data Monetization**: Through opting in to sharing privacy preserved data the Masa protocol enables a decentratlized behaviroral and identity marketplace that rewards uses whenever their data is used by a third party.
+- **Data Monetization**: Through opting in to sharing privacy preserved data the Masa protocol enables a decentralized behavioral and identity marketplace that rewards uses whenever their data is used by a third party.
 For example, training a AI agent model for serving customer support documentation at critical steps in a user journey through an app.

 ## The Masa Oracle: Bridging Gaps